-- 19.4 A driver is prohibited from moving in response or reaction to an approaching competitor. - 19.5 A driver may use the full width of the track to establish his/her position but in doing so, shall not impede or prevent the progress of an overtaking competitor. - 19.6 Once entering the braking zone, the primary responsibility for successful completion of a pass resides with the overtaking car.

-19.7 As soon as a car is caught by another car which is about to lap it during the race the driver must allow the faster driver past at the first available opportunity.
-If the driver who has been caught does not allow the faster driver past, waved blue flags will be shown to indicate that he must allow the following driver to overtake.
+- 19.6 Once entering the braking zone, the primary responsibility for successful completion of a pass resides with the overtaking car. - 19.7 As soon as a car is caught by another car which is about to lap it during the race the driver must allow the faster driver to pass at the first available opportunity.
+If the driver who has been caught does not allow the faster driver to pass, waved blue flags will be shown to indicate that he must allow the following driver to overtake. - 19.8 No car may be driven unnecessarily slowly, or erratically, in a manner which could be deemed potentially dangerous to other drivers or any other person at any time.
+This will apply whether any such car is being driven on the track, the pit entry, pit lane or pit exit.